LiminMHuang/lecture-python-programming.myst/lectures/lecture12_matplotlib.md

 Here is a nice example from [Matthew Doty](https://github.com/xcthulhu) of how the object-oriented API can be used to build a custom `subplots` function that implements these changes.

-Read carefully through the code and see if you can follow what is going on.
+Read carefully through the code and see if you can follow what is going on

 ```{code-cell} ipython3
 :hide-output: false